How to Move Forward When You Feel Stuck in Widowhood Grief

 1) Acknowledge Where You Are—Without Shame

 It’s easy to feel guilty about struggling.
-You might think, "I should be further along by now," or "Everyone else seems to be coping better than me."
-But grief isn’t linear, and there’s no “right” timeline for healing.
+You might think, "I should be further along by now," or "Other widows seem to be coping better than me."
+But grief isn’t linear, and there’s no “right” (or same) timeline for healing.

 It's also important to recognize and name the growth you've already had!
-Celebrating your wins is so needed, too.
+Celebrating your wins is so needed in this marathon of grief.

 Action Step:

-Then, write down places you have bravely pursued healing, growing, and continuing to live.
+Lastly, write down places you have bravely pursued healing, growing, and continuing to live.
 You are not the same person you were- and that does not just mean you are broken!
-It means you have learned and are being beautifully refined in this fire.
+It means you have learned, grown, and are being beautifully refined in this fire.

 2) Make One Small but Monumental Shift

-One major shift that I had to take, and that I have seen in my relationships with many other widows and grievers who become resilient and experience deep growth after their loss is this:
+One major shift to forward direction that I had to take, and that I have seen with many other widows who experience deep growth after their loss is this:

-A willingness to WANT a good life still ahead of you, and be willing to KEEP TURNING toward it.
+A willingness to BELIEVE a good life is still ahead of you, to WANT it, and be willing to KEEP TURNING toward/ FIGHTING for it.

-This is so hard.
-Again, in the beginning, no one wants the rubble of a life they've been handed.
+This is can be hard.
+In the beginning as a widow, no one wants the rubble of a life they've been handed.
 They are devastated.
 They only want their old life, with their person.
-And believe me, I get it.

 But if we stay there, that is where we can find, years later, that we haven't moved, or grown, or rebuilt.
-We have no joy or hope, and we're trapped in the quicksand of grief, depression, and perhaps like I was, suicidal ideation.
+We have no joy or hope, and we're trapped in the quicksand of grief, depression, or even suicidal ideation.

 It might sound like this: